While painful nerve damage may be invisible to others, our attorneys & experts can help prove your damages.

 If you’ve suffered nerve damage due to the negligence, carelessness, recklessness, or intentional behavior of someone else (even an employer), we understand your concerns and we’re here to help.
 We can handle the entire claims process and make sure you get medical treatment regardless of your ability to pay.
 In fact, we work on a no-win no-fee basis, meaning you never have to risk your own money to have us help with your claim.

 Our Dallas attorneys have helped countless people just like you, and we’re available 24 hours a day to answer your questions.
-Email us today by filling out the contact form on this page, or call 214-720-6090 (local) or 1-833-720-6090 (toll-free) for a free consultation.
+Email us today by filling out the contact form on this page, or call our office at 214-720-6090 (local) or 1-833-720-6090 (toll-free) for a free consultation.